telefonicaid/thinking-cities/docs/management_api.md

 - Create services and subservices
 - Create users
-- Assign roles to users
+- Assign roles to users in service

 Please, remember that most of these operations are available at the Admin Portal, unless you are integrating dynamic service and user creation with your application, you don't need to use Management API.